behu-kea/ITA23-2-sem/cs101/05-interfaces-abstract.md

-### Streaming service - Level 2
+### Instagram like service

-We need to create the functionality for a Music Library.
+We need to create functionality for an Instagram-like Service.

-#### Song
+#### Post

-A song has to obey by the rules that they have to have methods for returning a title, artist and duration. it should also have a method for getting how many plays it has
+A post has a caption, uploader (the user who posted it), and the timestamp of when it was posted.
+It should also have a method for getting the number of likes it has received.

 *Tip: think interfaces*

-#### Music Library
+#### Photo Gallery

-A Music Library contains songs.
-With a Music library we should be able to add a song, we should be able to search for a song using either title, artist or with a specific minimum duration.
-It should also be able to get the most popular songs
+A Photo Gallery contains posts.
+With a Photo Gallery, we should be able to add a post, search for a post using either the caption or the uploader.
+It should also be able to get the most liked posts.

 #### Main method

-Now create some songs and add them to the Music Library.
+Now create some posts and add them to the Photo Gallery.

-Search for some artists using title, artist and duration
+Search for posts using caption, uploader, and timeframe.

-Get the most popular 5 songs in the music library
+Get the top 5 most liked posts in the photo gallery.